 - Record Keeping: Records and evidence of identification and transactions must be kept for at least 8 years.

 - Suspicious Activity Reporting: All suspicious transactions and activities must be reported to related authorities.

-- Correspondence Banking: When establishing accounts for correspondents, sufficient care must be taken for identifying the institution, nature of business, for obtaining other relevant data such as institutions' A-ML and KYC policies and procedures, and for corresponding with financial institutions in FATF's Non-Cooperative Countries and Territories: Garanti BBVA does not maintain any relationship with shell banks.
+- Correspondence Banking: When establishing accounts for correspondent banks, enhanced due diligence must be carried out for identifying the institution and nature of business.
+Sufficient information should be obtained with regards to institutions' AML and KYC policies and procedures.
+Garanti BBVA does not establish any relationship with shell banks.

 - Cooperation with Authorities: Where applicable, cooperation with law enforcement and regulatory authorities is essential.
 This may include, consistent with laws, freezing of accounts, providing information, and so on.